-1. Measures to Vitalize the General Shareholders' Meeting and Facilitate the Exercise of Voting Rights
+1. Measures to Vitalize the General Shareholders' Meeting and Facilitate the Exercise of Voting Rights (Updated)

-Supplemental Remarks

-Early sending out of convocation notices for the general meeting of 25 days or more before the date of the meeting. shareholders Avoidance of peak day when scheduling the Three business days or more before the peak day. general meeting of shareholders Electronic voting OMRON has adopted electronic voting via Internet since 2003, enabling shareholders voting through computers, mobile phones and smartphones.
-Participation in the OMRON has participated in the system since 2006.
-The Electronic Voting Platform Convocation notices both in Japanese and English are posted system and other efforts to on the websites of Tokyo Stock Exchange, ICJ and OMRON improve an environment in since 2013, prior to sending out the printed notice. which institutional The posting is made approximately one month prior to the date investors can exercise their of the meeting. voting rights Provision of convocation OMRON has been providing English version of the notice summaries written convocation notice (entire translation, for reference purpose) in English on the websites of Tokyo Stock Exchange, ICJ and OMRON since 2013 approximately one month prior to the date of the meeting.
+Line cipe of voting regin Supplemental Remarks Early sending out of convocation notices for the Four (4) weeks or more before the date of the meeting. general meeting of shareholders Avoidance of peak day Three business days or more before the peak day. when scheduling the general meeting of shareholders Electronic voting OMRON has adopted electronic voting via Internet since 2003, enabling shareholders voting through computers, mobile phones and smartphones.
+Participation in the OMRON has participated in the system since 2006, and then Electronic Voting Platform started posting convocation notices both in Japanese and system and other efforts to English on the websites of Tokyo Stock Exchange, ICJ and improve an environment in OMRON since 2013, prior to sending out the printed notice. which institutional The posting is made approximately one month prior to the date investors can exercise their of the meeting. voting rights Provision of convocation OMRON has been providing English version of the notice summaries written convocation notice (entire translation, for reference purpose) in English on the website of OMRON for long, and then the websites of Tokyo Stock Exchange and ICJ since 2013, approximately one month prior to the date of the meeting.